zhaochaocs/Diana/README.md

 ### Download

 We provide a sampled dataset in this repository that contains 1k (dialogue, narrative) pairs.
-To download the entire dataset, please fill in this Google form and we'll send the link to your email address within a week.
+To download the entire dataset, please fill in this Google form (coming soon!) and we'll send the link to your email address within a week.